 Go here for: the extracts

-At Dille & Kamille, you can find an assortment of baking and cooking utensils and other goods but you can also find herbs and extracts.
+At first sight, Dille & Kamille does not look like your typical international food shop – they focus on baking and cooking utensils and other goods.
+However, look closer and you can find herbs and extracts.
 They have your common herbs, such as oregano and basil, and a variety of sea salt combined with garlic, rosemary or chile pepper.
 They also have teas, pestos and chutneys.
 There is real vanilla extract – not the imitation found in most shops in Ghent.
 They carry Nielsen – Massey extracts including Madagascar Vanilla Bourbon extract, almond extract, orange blossom, rosewater, lemon and peppermint, as well as maple syrup.
 If you are looking for a large container of baking soda, you can also find it here.
-They sell 200g for 3.50 euros.
-A 20g bag of oregano goes for 1.75 euro.

 Go here for: the wide assortment of Asian products